Hadleigh Castle: 15th–19th centuries

+Etching by H.W.
+King, 1850.

 Edward III's grandson, Richard II, made little use of Hadleigh, and the use of the castle was granted to Aubrey de Vere until his death in 1400.
 The castle was passed amongst a number of high-status owners during the 15th century, but saw little use by the crown.
 Edmund of Langley and his son Edward of Norwich, the Dukes of York, used the castle in the early years, before passing it on to Humphrey of Lancaster, the Duke of Gloucester.
 Richard, Duke of York, used the castle next, before it passed to Edmund Tudor in the middle of the century.
 The tradition of the castle forming part of the queen's property was then reinstated and it was granted to Elizabeth Woodville, the wife of Edward IV.
 Henry VIII made no known use of the castle himself, but it formed part of the dower of three of his wives – Catherine of Aragon, Anne of Cleves, and Catherine Parr – and the castle's parks were used as sources of timbers for his navy.

 After 1544 the estate began to be broken up; first the parks were sold and then the castle itself, bought by Lord Richard Rich from Edward VI for £700 in 1551.
 Rich dismantled the castle for the value of its stone, primarily between 1551 and 1575, and the castle, now thoroughly ruined, passed through Rich's descendants.